rhyslwells/Data-Archive/content/standardised/shapefile.md

 Consider a city planning department that wants to map all the parks within the city.
 They might use a shapefile to store the polygon geometries representing park boundaries along with attributes such as park names, areas, and facilities available.
 This shapefile can then be loaded into GIS software to create maps, analyze park distributions, and manage urban planning tasks.

-### Summary

-A shapefile is a widely used GIS vector data format consisting of multiple files that store both spatial geometry and attribute data.
-Its ease of use and broad compatibility have made it a standard format for geospatial data exchange and analysis in the GIS community.